mlcommons/ck/README.md

 ### About

-Collective Mind (CM) is a [community project](https://github.com/mlcommons/ck/blob/master/CONTRIBUTING.md) to develop a [collection of portable, extensible, technology-agnostic and ready-to-use automation recipes with a human-friendly interface (aka CM scripts)](https://github.com/mlcommons/ck/tree/master/docs/list_of_scripts.md) that help to automate all the manual steps required to prepare, build, run, benchmark and optimize complex ML/AI applications on any platform with any software and hardware.
+Collective Mind (CM) is a [community project](https://github.com/mlcommons/ck/blob/master/CONTRIBUTING.md) to develop a [collection of portable, extensible, technology-agnostic and ready-to-use automation recipes for MLOps and DevOps with a human-friendly interface (aka CM scripts)](https://github.com/mlcommons/ck/tree/master/docs/list_of_scripts.md) that help to automate all the manual steps required to prepare, build, run, benchmark and optimize complex ML/AI applications on any platform with any software and hardware.